With over 100 dive sites in the Drake Channel alone, these are some of our most popular locations:

 Click here to read more about one of Tortola’s most famous wrecks, and one of the best dive sites in the Caribbean.

 Along the east side is a tunnel about ten feet long, which you can pass thorough comfortably with dive gear on.
-The Indians is an easy dive , great for both the novice and the experienced diver.
-Snorkelers will be happy in the protected pools on the east side of the rocks.
+The Indians is a great dive for both the novice and the experienced diver.
+This site also offers amazing snorkeling in the protected pools on the east side of the rocks.

 Wreck Alley (Marie L. and Pat, Beata and the Island Seal)

-From a lush coral reef at 35′ you gently decend to 85′ which then drops down a wall to the sand bottom.
+From a lush coral reef at 35 ft you gently descend to 80 ft dropping down a wall to the sand bottom.
 Emerging from the misty haze of these azure waters, the rusted hulls of these derelicts mysteriously appear.
 Similarly the thousands of tiny garden eels buried in the surrounding sands disappear upon approach and then silently reappear as you glide past.
 We can almost guarantee that you will see the sand covered outlines and bulging eyes of at least one stingray upon your visit to the four wrecks.

-This is a site south of Pelican Island, also close to Norman Island which is great for novice divers with the depth ranging from 25-60 feet.
+This is a site south of Pelican Island, also close to Norman Island which is great for novice divers with the depth ranging from 25 ft – 60 ft.
 It has extraordinary coral and marine life and you can expect to find a complete rainbow of colourful fish and coral heads rising from a sandy bottom.

 There is a large colony of garden eels in the deeper part of the site alongside the coral heads.

-Divers descend from their boat onto a coral encrusted plateau at about 30′ (10m).
+Divers descend from their boat onto a coral encrusted plateau at about 30 ft.
 From there you swim over the plateau lip and descend into a maze of shadowed overhangs, narrow passages and eroded coral.
 This is a favourite spot for our numerous sea turtle population.
-With a very neat tunnel and a beautiful rainbow arch Blonde rock rates as one of our favourites.
+With an impressive tunnel and a beautiful rainbow arch Blonde rock rates as one of our favourites.

 Alice in Wonderland

-Another favorite, perhaps our best coral dive, you will be carried away to fairytail seascapes of huge mushroom coral, narrow twisting channels and beautiful cascading drapery coral.
+Another favourite, perhaps our best coral dive, you will be carried away to fairy-tale seascapes of huge mushroom corals, narrow twisting channels and beautiful cascading drapery corals.

-Though as deep as 65′ the best coral is in 45′ so there is nice light and lots of air for a long dive.
+Though as deep as 65 ft the best coral is in 45 ft region, so there is wonderful lighting and lots of air for a long dive.

 You may not see the Yellow Brick Road but you will feel like you are swimming through Oz!

-Because of it’s exposure to the wind and weather not all dive operators come here, it is weathr dependant.
+Because of the exposure to the wind and weather not all dive operators venture here, it is a highly weather dependent site.

 M/V Iganess Bay

-At 85′ -90′ the Inganess Bay is a fun wreck where you can swim through the bridge, cargo holds or play with the giant loading cranes.
+At 85 ft – 90 ft the Inganess Bay is a fun wreck where you can swim through the bridge, cargo holds or play with the giant loading cranes.

-These are just a few of our amazing dive sites, we will share some our favorite’s with you and if you have a preference for either wrecks or reefs, or want to experience both, we will ensure that you see them all in the time that you are vacationing in our islands.
+These are just a few of our amazing dive sites BVI has to offer, depending if you have a preference for either wrecks or reefs, or want to experience both, we will tailor your diving experience to ensure that you see them all in the time that you are vacationing in our islands.